At Doorways, we work exclusively with teens and young adults who are between the ages of 13-25.

 - Obsessive Compulsive Disorder (OCD), Generalized Anxiety Disorder (GAD), Panic disorder, and other Anxiety Disorders

 - We have experts at Doorways who are certified by The International OCD Foundation that can help young people who are struggling with overwhelming worry, fears, or panic attacks, perfectionism, superstitions and rituals, repeating patterns or thoughts “stuck in your head.”

 - Trauma and Abuse; Post Traumatic Stress Disorder (PTSD)

 - Suicide Prevention

-Alcohol, nicotine, caffeine, weight loss drugs, illegal substances
+- Substance Abuse; alcohol, nicotine, caffeine, weight loss drugs, illegal substances

 - Attention-Deficit/Hyperactivity Disorder (ADHD) (ADD)